thatcherfreeman/utility-dctls/README.md

 ## Color Generator DCTL
 Generates the specified RGB value across the whole frame.
+Also allows you to bypass certain channels via the "Pass-through" checkboxes.

 ### DCTL Parameters
 **Red/Green/Blue**: the Red/Green/Blue value that will be returned.

+**Red/Green/Blue Pass-Through**: If checked, just return the red/green/blue value of the input image.

 ## Color Ramp DCTL